Js-Wizard/startup/notes.md

     - Closures
       - A function returning a function
       - Variables in the returned function include the scope of the closure
-  - Useful built-in functions
+  - DOM
+    - Can manipulate with JS
+    - `document`: root element in DOM
       - `document.querySelector`
         - Uses CSS to select HTML elements (gets the first one)
         - The object's properties correspond to HTML attributes
+      - `document.querySelectorAll`
+        - Array of elements matching CSS query
       - `document.getElementById`
         - Gets an HTML element having a certain id
+      - `document.createElement`
+        - Make a new element
+    - Element properties/methods
-    - `<element>.style.<prop>`
+      - `style.<prop>`
         - Acts as a CSS declaration for the elements
-    - `<element>.innerHTML`
+      - `innerHTML`
         - Get or set the HTML content contained in an element
-    - `<element>.insertAdjacentHTML`
+      - `insertAdjacentHTML`
         - Inserts some additional HTML at a certain point in the element
-    - `<element>.children`
+      - `children`
         - Gets array of children elements
-    - `<element>.tagName`
+      - `tagName`
         - Gets the name of the element
-    - `<element>.textContent`
+      - `textContent`
         - Gets or sets the text content in an element
-    - `<element>.appendChild`
+      - `appendChild`
         - Changes an existing element to be a child of another
+      - `removeChild`
+        - Deletes a child of a certain element
+      - `addEventListener`
+        - Attaches a handler for an event relating to the element
+        - Use `window` for entire window
-    - `window.addEventListener`
+  - Useful built-in functions
     - `setTimeout`
       - Sets a timer to call a function when it runs out
     - `clearTimeout`